JesseEmond/blitz-2023-inscription/README.md

   - `collect_games.py`: Launch games on the server and parse their logs to extract games and save them locally.
 Also used to play games in a loop for a chance for a better score;
+    - `live_evaler.rs`: Monitors a folder for new stored games, evaluates them with a slow but powerful solver to estimate an upper bound of possible score out of games seen so far.
   - `visualize_ants.py`: Plot visualizations of Ant Colony Optimization "ants".